McCoder007/feedback-board/v3/README.md

 **Acceptance Criteria:**
 - Authenticated users can create new boards with title and description
-- Boards can be set as public or private
+- All boards are public and can be accessed by anyone with the link
 - Users can view a dashboard of all boards they have created
-- Board owners can edit board details (title, description, access level)
+- Board owners can edit board details (title, description)
 - Board owners can delete their boards
 - Board creation date is displayed on the board card
-- Board cards show a status indicator for public/private visibility
+- Board cards clearly show their public status

 ### 3. Item Management

 **As a board visitor**, I want to add feedback items to appropriate columns so that I can contribute my thoughts.

 **Acceptance Criteria:**
-- Any user (anonymous or authenticated) can add items to a public board
+- Any user (anonymous or authenticated) can add items to a board
 - Items can be added to three categories: "Went Well", "To Improve", and "Action Items"
 - Items display the content entered by the user
-- Authentication is not required to add items to a public board
+- Authentication is not required to add items to a board
 - Board owners can delete any item on their boards
 - Item authors (if authenticated) can delete their own items